First Aid Needs Assessment

 Schools are diverse workplaces which contain a complex range of safety hazards, so the risk assessment approach is the best way for a school to identify its first aid needs.
 This should be carried out in consultation with employees and / or health and safety representatives, and needs to consider:

-- the size of the school
+- The size and layout of the school.

-- the location of the school
+- The nature and location of school excursions and camps.